Welcome to your winter yoga nidra practice.

 Begin to move your body gently and intuitively,

-Sensing how your body wants to move,
+Sensing how your body wants to move and doing exactly that,

 Moving in a way that feels deeply nourishing,

-Moving in a way that feels good.
+Moving in a way that feels good,

 And in your own time,